 Everyone is welcome at Highcliffe House and we want our guests to have the best experience possible.
-Please use this guide to help you make a more informed decision about staying in our home, before you make a booking.
+Please use this guide to help you make a more informed decision about staying in our home before making a booking.

 Approach and External Areas